wood1986/ln/README.md

 * Increase the logging performance by ~5%
 * Fix the filename bug when isUTC is true
 * Pre-define the default values for certain parameters
-* Handle the log entries when node quits unexpectedly
+* Handle the log entries when the node quits unexpectedly
   * Duplicated log entries is a known issue and it cannot be fixed at this moment
-    * It happens when the node quits unexpectedly during the write because node has already exited the event loop and it will not execute any async operations.
-The async operation in this case is "drain"s' callback which is the place of deleting of the log entries.
+    * It happens when the node quits unexpectedly during the write because the event loop is no longer executing any async operations.
+The async operation in this case is `drain`'s callback which is the place of deleting the written log entries from queue.
+Therefore, it's impossible to know whether the previous write is successful in this situation.
 My goal is to make sure everything is written to file before the quit.

 ## FAQ